An open-source heuristic to reboot 2D nesting research: Computational experiments

 \texttt{sparrow} generally dominates in terms of expected solution quality, both on individual instances and across the entire benchmark set.
 Figure \ref{fig:violin_plots} reveals that for the three largest instances in terms of number of items and complexity of their shapes -- \texttt{SWIM}, \texttt{SHIRTS} and \texttt{TROUSERS} -- \texttt{sparrow}'s performance distribution lies entirely beyond the previous best-known singular solution.
 Indeed, we were able to match or improve upon every previous best-known solution, in some cases by a significant margin.

-The algorithms composing the academic SotA report only two values per instance: the best and the expected density from a limited number of runs.
+The algorithms composing the academic state of the art report only two values per instance: the best and the expected density from a limited number of runs.
 This limits our ability to provide detailed statistical or visual performance comparisons against them.
 However, to support future in-depth comparisons against \texttt{sparrow}, we provide all solution data and a complete reproducibility guide in the repository.

 In conclusion, \texttt{sparrow} establishes a new state of the art for the 2DISPP, consistently producing solutions whose quality, in most cases, significantly exceeds any previous academic or open-source results.